Qadeer1813/Data-Science-and-Machine-Learning/README.md

 This image shows all the regions of the world and their Birth to Death Ratio in coloured format from 1950-2023.

-To get the specific Birth to Death Ratio for certain Regions, I added code which would take a Year and a Subregion specified by the user.
-Using the existing ```cleaned_data``` I was able to plot the the Ratio's on the graph.
+To get the specific Birth to Death Ratio for certain Regions, Code was implmented which would take a Year and a Subregion specified by the user choice.
+One can plot the ratio on the graph Using the existing ```cleaned_data```.
 For example:

 ![image](https://github.com/user-attachments/assets/1ee23b81-f81b-470b-a3fa-fda2006b25f8)

-This plotted Birth to Death Ratio was for Africa and by looking at the Regression line we are able to predict what the futrue Birth rate would be for Africa.
+This plotted Birth to Death Ratio was for Africa and by looking at the Regression line one can predict what the future Birth rate would be for Africa.

 # Algorithims:
 Linear regression model is applied to the data.
-This model is trained on th exisiting dataset which for us is the Years and there calculated Birth to Death Ratio.
+This model is trained on th exisiting dataset and there calculated Birth to Death Ratio.
-Once the model was traind we can start predicting future for different regions.
+Once the model was trained we can start predicting future for different regions.

 # Online Sources:
 1. Jakevdp (2023) Pythondatasciencehandbook/notebooks/05.06-linear-regression.ipynb at master · JAKEVDP/Pythondatasciencehandbook, GitHub.
 Available at: https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/05.06-Linear-Regression.ipynb (Accessed: October 2024).